Same book

 But what about the reader?

 I am also not fond of the stories by Raymond Chandler that are not about Phillip Marlowe.
-His fantasy stories there were published in The Magazine of Fantasy & Science Fiction in the 1950s are dire.
+His fantasy stories published in The Magazine of Fantasy & Science Fiction in the 1950s are dire.
 What on Earth possessed him to write them?
 Foolish man!

 I am of the school that thinks F. Scott Fitzgerald wrote about the same group of people over and over again and that the novels and stories are sometimes interchangeable.
 I don’t care.
 I love pretty much everything he ever wrote.
 I like that he never tried his hand at historicals or science fiction.
 He stuck to what he was good at.
 Go, you, Scottie!